Pennsylvania Salesperson Licensees

 - BCREI does not report continuing education to the Pennsylvania Real Estate Commission.
 Once all course requirements are completed, you will be issued a Course Completion Certificate/Transcript for the course.
 The Real Estate Commission requires the licensee to maintain the transcripts from each continuing education class taken.
 The Real Estate Commission may require you to produce the transcripts in order to prove attendance.
 BCREI does maintain a database of transcripts, but encourages students to keep separate records as well.

 - RECIPROCAL STATES - The PA Real Estate Commission has a reciprocity agreement with Arkansas, Georgia, Louisiana, Maryland, Massachusetts, New York, and West Virginia only.
 Reciprocity Information

 - Applicants who currently are licensed in a state other than the reciprocal states (or have held a license in the last five years) must complete the state-specific portion of the exam and provide proof of the other licensure when completing the License Application.
 They also must submit a Criminal History Record Information Report from the state where the applicant resides.
 For more information and appropriate application forms click here

-- Certified General Appraisers, Certified Residential Appraisers and Real Estate Broker/Appraisers must take 28 hours of continuing education by 6/30/17 for license renewal.
+- Certified General Appraisers, Certified Residential Appraisers and Real Estate Broker/Appraisers must take 28 hours of continuing education by 6/30 of every odd-numbered year for license renewal.
 For more information

 Pennsylvania licensees wanting to become licensed in New Jersey: